sithara08/OrangeHRM-Automation--Employee-Recruitment/README.md

-This project is an automated testing framework for the Recruitment functionality of the OrangeHRM web application.
+This project is an automated testing framework for the recruitment functionality of the OrangeHRM web application.
 It verifies user registration, and required field validation using Selenium and TestNG.
 ChainTest Resports is used for test report generation.
 ---
 ## Technologies Used
 Programming Language: Java